Code-Institute-Submissions/home_jungle/README.md

 On this website the admin has the option to use all the CRUD functions: Create, Read, Update and Delete.

 ### Scope

-- base.html / The Base Page: the navigation header for all the pages
-- home.html / The Home Page: the landing page where users can choose how to search for products
-- signup.html / The Register Page: for new users to create an account
-- login.html / The Login Page: for already registered users to login
-- profiles.html / The Profile Page: with all the personal information and order history of registered users
+All the necessary files are together in the following folders:
-- bag.html / The Bag Page: for users to see what is in their bag
+- bag = for The Bag Page: for users to see what is in their bag
-- checkout.html / The Checkout Page: a form with all the personal details of the user and an overview of the bag
+- checkout = for The Checkout Pages with all the information before and after placing the order
+- home = for The Home Page: the landing page where users can select how to view the products
+- home_jungle = the Python code for this website
+- media = all the images used on the website
+- products = for:
-- products.html / The Products Page: a page with all the products, sorted by the way the user has choosen
+  - The Products Page: a page with all the products, sorted by the way the user has choosen
-- add_product.html / The Add Product Page: the page for the admin to add a new product
+  - The Product Detail Page: to view each product with more details
+- profiles = for The Profile Page: with all the personal information and order history of registered users
+- templates = for:
-- edit_product.html / The Edit Product Page: the page for the admin to to edit a existing product
+  - The Base Page: with the whole navbar
+  - The Navbar Pages: for displaying the navbar depending on the screen size
+  - The Toasts: the pop-ups with extra information
+  - The Allauth Pages: for all logging options
-- static folder: all the static files
+- static: all the static files
-- media folder: all the products
-- readme folder: all the files for the README.md
+- readme: all the extra files for the README.md

 ### Structure
 - Header: